mattdelves/reactnative-presentation/one_of_these_things.md

 ---

+# PSA: You don't work for Facebook

+---

+### "React introduces a novel, radical and highly functional approach to constructing user interfaces.
+In brief, the application UI is simply expressed as a function of the current application state." - Colin Eberhardt

+---

 ## Getting Started

 * brew install nvm
 * brew install watchman
-* nvm install iojs-v1.6.4 (or whatever is the latest)
+* nvm install iojs-v2.0.1 (or whatever is the latest)
 * npm install -g react-native-cli
 * react-native init AwesomeProject